ModelEarth/community/start/local/README.md

 	git config --global core.excludesfile ~/.gitignore
 	echo .DS_Store >> ~/.gitignore

-You can toggle hidden file viewing using Command+Shift+Dot.
+You can toggle hidden file viewing using Command+Shift+Dot, .DS_Store will not be displayed.
+To fix a conflict you may need delete the .DS_Store within the Github.com website.

 ## 5. Activate your website